The photographer might be the most important part of your wedding.

 Without a photographer, all you have is memories.
 How do you find someone you trust to preserve your special day?

-When you start your search for a photographer, you may use recommendations from family and friends, or you may get advice from third-party review sites.
+When you start your search for a photographer, you may use recommendations from family and friends or get advice from third-party review sites.
 Regardless of how you compile your list of potential candidates, you can begin to narrow it down by looking at their websites.

 A photographer’s website will quickly reveal their style.
 Do they seem formal?
 Quirky?
 Artsy?
 Campy?
 Are the getting-ready photos mostly of bridal parties posed in their pajamas toasting with mimosas, or are there some unusual ones of the bride’s mom kissing the top of her head and squeezing her hand?
 And which do you prefer?

 Once you’ve decided on a few good candidates, make appointments to meet with them.
-Even if you love their photography, if the meeting doesn’t go well, you won’t want to work with them.
+Even if you love their photography, you won’t want to work with them if the meeting doesn't go well.
 Any number of things about them may rub you the wrong way.
 What if they’re late?
-Or a little pushy, too shy, too loud, have bad breath or smell like cigarette smoke?
+Or a little pushy, too shy, too loud, have bad breath, or smell like cigarette smoke?

 You want a photographer you feel comfortable with.
 But that’s not enough.

 Communicate Your Preferences